johnwcowan/r7rs-work/RestartsCowan.md

   Simply retries a whole computation from a certain point, with no explicitly altered inputs.
 Some implicit environmental changes are expected to have taken place.
-The invoker of a `retry` restarter accepts zero arguments, is typically *not* an ambient restarter, and normally returns an unspecified value.
+The invoker of a `retry` restarter accepts zero arguments, may or may not be an ambient restarter, and normally returns an unspecified value.

 `use-value`